A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: The bivariate model

-The correlation between $W^Y$ and $W^X$ will play no role in this paper, but the parameter $\rho$ is important for the correlation of the increments of $X$ and $Y$ at the same time, a very important aspect that will be treated in a future work.
+The correlation between $W^Y$ and $W^X$ will play no role in this paper, but the parameter $\rho$ is important for the correlation of the increments of $X$ and $Y$ at the same time, which could be an interesting aspect to consider.

 We suppose that the two-dim Brownian $W=(W^X,W^Y)$ and the two-dim time change $\mathcal{T}=(\mathcal{T}^X,\mathcal{T}^Y)$ are independent.
 The requirements of section \ref{sectdef} on the marginal one-dim processes are satisfied and we can define $X$ and $Y$ as